neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 ## Root branch

-Each Neon project is created with a root branch called `main`, which cannot be deleted.
-This branch is designated as your project's [primary branch](#primary-branch) by default, but you can change your primary branch.
-You can change the name of your root branch, but you cannot designate another branch as your root branch.
-The root branch created with your project always remains your project's root branch.
+The primary line of data for every Neon project, initially named `main`.
+The root branch cannot be deleted and is set as the [primary branch](#primary-branch) of your Neon project by default.
+You can change your project's primary branch, but you cannot change the root branch.

 ## Safekeeper